 · Key Employee Agreements

-Overall, has this year put a damper on your plans to sell and retire or explore new entrepreneurial opportunities?
-Don’t let it.
+If this year has put a damper on your plans to sell and retire or explore new entrepreneurial opportunities, do not let it.
 There is no reason to keep putting your plans on hold.
-Contact your local business broker at Transworld Houston and start preparing your business for a successful sale.
+We are experiencing an unusually high level of buyer interest in business ownership.
+Many existing business owners are looking for second locations and we are also seeing a large number of folks exiting the corporate world who are seeking entry into business ownership.